jmccrystal/CS50-typing-test/README.md

 - `server.py`: Flask server application
 - `banned_initials.py`: List of banned initials
 - `words.pkl`: Pickle file containing the word list for typing tests
-- `online_leaderboard.pkl`: Pickle file storing the online leaderboard data
+- `online_leaderboard.pkl`: Pickle file storing the online leaderboard data (created when server is run)
-- `server_ip.txt`: Text file containing the server IP address
+- `server_ip.txt`: Text file containing the server IP address (to be filled by users)

 ## Future Improvements

+- Add user authentication
+- Implement different difficulty levels
+- Create a web-based version of the application
+- Add more detailed statistics for typing performance
+- Implement a practice mode with targeted exercises

+## Contributing

+Contributions to improve the application are welcome.
+Please fork the repository and submit a pull request with your changes.

+## License

+This project is open-source and available under the MIT License.